Overview of how the criminal courts work

 Category 1 offences: Fines or community-based sentences only

-An example of a category 1 offence is careless driving (that doesn’t cause injury or death).
+An example of a Category 1 offence is careless driving (that doesn’t cause injury or death).

-These are offences with a maximum penalty of less than two years in jail.
+These are offences with a maximum penalty of less than two years in prison.
 If you plead not guilty, your trial will be in front of a judge sitting without a jury.
 Usually this will be in the District Court.

-There are offences in Category 2 where a company or other corporate body (not a person) can be punished by a fine but where the punishment for a person committing that same offence would be up to two years’ jail.
+There are offences in Category 2 where a company or other corporate body (not a person) can be punished by a fine but where the punishment for a person committing that same offence would be up to two years’ imprisonment.

-These are offences with a maximum penalty of a jail term of two years or more (but excluding Category 4 offences).
+These are offences with a maximum penalty of a prison term of two years or more (but excluding Category 4 offences).
 Usually these are heard by the District Court.
 You have the option of either being tried by a judge alone or having a jury trial.